This Fact Sheet is not relevant in your jurisdiction

 - use Fuel Direct if you are on particular benefits; or

-- provide energy efficiency information to help you reduce your energy charges.
+Your supplier must also offer to provide energy efficiency information to help you reduce your energy charges.

 If circumstances change

-If your circumstances change and you cannot afford the payments that you had agreed with your supplier, you can use the [Re-negotiate with your energy supplier if your current repayment arrangement is unaffordable sample letter] to ask them to accept a lower payment arrangement.
+If your circumstances change and you cannot afford the payments that you had agreed with your supplier, you can use the Re-negotiate with your energy supplier if your current repayment arrangement is unaffordable sample letter to ask them to accept a lower payment arrangement.
 It is a good idea to start making the reduced payments.

 If you have been unable to keep to payments on a payment plan, your supplier may suggest that you have a prepayment meter.
 On this kind of meter, you pay in advance for the fuel that you are going to use.
 Prepayment meters can also be set to collect debt from the money that you put in.

 - You must be asked if you want a prepayment meter before your supplier takes action to disconnect your supply.